Easter services announced

 Mountain Top Grace Community Chapel — Good Friday, 7 p.m. at the church at 6531 Route 414, Liberty.

-Trinity Lutheran Evangelical Church — Palm Sunday 10 a.m.
-Worship Communion Service; Good Friday 7 p.m.
+Trinity Lutheran Evangelical Church — Good Friday 7 p.m.
 Worship Service; Easter Sunday 7 a.m.
 Sunrise Worship service; Easter Breakfast 8 a.m.; Easter Egg Hunt up to 12 years old at 9 a.m.; Easter Communion Worship Service at 10 a.m.
 Pastor Joseph Weatherell, 53 West Avenue, Wellsboro.

 Mainesburg United Methodist Church — Maundy Thursday Service, 7 p.m. ; Prayer Vigil April 16-17, 6 p.m.-6 a.m.; Easter Service, 10:30 a.m.